Outdoor Living

 Everything you need to know about asphalt paving.

-Asphalt paving is the laying of aggregate of crushed rock, gravel and sand, bound together with asphalt – a sticky substance obtained from crude oil – to create a pathway that can support vehicular traffic.
+Asphalt paving is the laying of the aggregate of crushed rock, gravel and sand, bound together with asphalt – a sticky substance obtained from crude oil – to create a pathway that can support vehicular traffic.

 It starts with preparation of the subgrade, a process that involves tearing down and hauling away the existing surface; be it concrete, asphalt, pavers, or plants and the topsoil.